hylu-dev/hylu-blog/content/posts/osu_banner.md

 ## Layering into Blender

 With those exported, I moved on to organizing them into Blender. **It took me a while to realize that just importing them is as images wasn't going to render**.
-Turns out pure image objects are more for just reference than anything.
+Turns out, pure image objects are more for reference than anything.
 Instead, I needed to create an actual object in Blender and have the image on it as a texture.
 Luckily Blender has a nifty addon to import images directly as plane objects which will render.

-However, I had a lot of trouble getting images as planes to show up because in my original project, **I forgot I removed the world lighting entirely** so any objects with just the base shaders would just render black with no light.
+However, I had a lot of trouble getting images as planes to show up because in my original project, **I forgot I removed the world lighting entirely**, so any objects with just the base shaders would just render black with no light.
 Once I realized this, **I had to create a new shader**.
 It seemed simple enough by just plugging in the image color directly into the material output but I forgot about the transparent parts of the images, they would also just render black this way.
 I managed a solution by mixing the image colors with a transparent shader and deciding when to mix into transparent based on the alpha channel of the image.
 Looking at it now, seems pretty obvious, but boy it did not come easy.

 > As a self note, there was a bit of white dithering around the pngs when I imported them in. **By changing the image node interpolation from *linear to* *closest***, the issue was gone.
 The white dithering is still in the original image though this is just an issue with Clip Studio's exporting.
 Apparently, Photoshop has a "matted" option when exporting png's which removes dithering.
 Hopefully, a future version of CSP will also have the feature.